mrrusof/mrrusof.github.io/_posts/2017-02-13-book-review-ab-testing-siroker-koomen.markdown

 date: 2017-02-14
 author: Ruslan Ledesma-Garza
-summary: 'I recommend this book as an introduction to A/B testing for non-techincal people.
+summary: 'I recommend this book as an introduction to A/B testing for non-technical people.
 If you are looking for theory and practice, you may want to look at another book.'
 ---